imfatant/test/README.md

 I take a minimalistic approach.
 Only necessary steps are shown, excepting that I install Git for the sake of convenience.
 Information found elsewhere may indicate steps that are no longer necessary due to the software having been updated, or steps that only apply to other platforms (BBBMINI or PocketPilot, etc).

 # Part 1
 0) Before I begin, I want to stress that supplying the BeagleBone Blue with adequate power is a must.
-Typically, we'll be attaching quite a few peripherals to it, and they'll not behave correctly without enough juice.
+Typically, we'll be attaching quite a few navigation-related peripherals to it, and they'll not behave correctly without enough juice.

 1) Go to https://rcn-ee.net/rootfs/bb.org/testing/ and select the directory named with the latest date.
 Then click on the stretch-console subdirectory.
 You'll see a number of files here.
 Download the file named something like 'bone-debian-V.V-console-armhf-20YY-MM-DD-1gb.img.xz'.
 This is what's known as the 'console' image.
 It's a very minimal distribution of Debian with only the bare essentials.
 An alternative is the 'IoT' image (IoT = Internet of Things) which comes with additional software and can make for a more comfortable experience if you are very new to Linux.
 It's available from the same site.